andyrouge81/S01.03-Collections/README.md

 3. You can add objects or simulate exceptions to see how they work.

-### ⚙️ Deployment.

-This project is for educational purposes only.

-- You can generate a `.jar` file using your IDE if needed.
--
 ### 🤝 Contributions.

 1. Fork the repository.